 Mobile metaverse services can depend upon information that is associated with the user, e.g. User Identifiers and personal data that are commonly required and represented in a machine-readable format.
 The requirements as described in 3GPP TS 22.101 [4] clause 26a apply for identification of users.
 These can be used to provide proof for regulatory constrained service, e.g. proof of residential address for services that are restricted to local residents.

 Further, the services can benefit from common information, such as avatar parameters and configuration information, so that a user's digital representation is consistent across different applications.
+Users can benefit from the support of associating their digital assets with different User Identities, to flexibly control their stored information.

 Finally, some more specific information used by different services can also be shared in different mobile metaverse services and be considered 'digital assets' in that the user needs or could benefit from having this information available when access mobile metaverse services.
 According to regulation, this information can be considered as personal data.